Almost succinct representation of maximal palindromes: Conclusions

 \section{Conclusions}

-In this paper, we proposed an $O(n)$-bit data structure that can return the length of the maximal palindrome centered at a given position in constant time for a string of length $n$.
-As an application of this compact representation, we presented a data structure of size $O(n)$ bits that can answer any internal longest palindrome query in $O(\log n)$ time.
+In this paper, we proposed a data structure of size $3(1+\epsilon)n + o(n)$ bits that can return the length of the maximal palindrome centered at a given position in constant time for a string of length $n$.
+As an application of this compact representation, we presented data structures of size $O(n)$ bits that can answer any internal longest palindrome query in $O(\log n)$ time.

-Our future work includes the following: \begin{itemize} \item Given array $\MEPal$, our data structure can be constructed in $O(n)$ time by a direct implementation.
-Can we construct our data structure using only $O(n)$ bits of working space?
-Especially, can we construct it without explicitly constructing $\MEPal$ of $O(n \log n)$ bits? \item Can we construct our data structures in $O(n/\log_{\sigma} n)$ time when the alphabet size $\sigma$ is small?
-An $O(n/\log_{\sigma} n)$ time algorithm to compute the \emph{longest} maximal palindrome is known~\cite{Charalampopoulos22}. \item Can we implement our data structure so that it outperforms the simple array representation of $\MEPal$ in practice? \item Is there a more space-efficient representation of $\MEPal$, e.g., $Cn + o(n)$ bits representation for some constant $C \le 2$?
-The constant factor hidden in ``$O(n)$ bits'' in Theorem~\ref{thm:main} is relatively large. \end{itemize}
+Our future work includes the following: \begin{itemize} \item Can we develop a \emph{truly} succinct data structure?
+Namely, does there exist an $(L_n + o(n))$-bit representation of $\MPal$ that supports constant-time access, where $L_n$ denotes the information-theoretic lower bound for encoding the maximal palindromes in a string of length $n$? \item Can we construct our data structures in $O(n/\log_{\sigma} n)$ time when the alphabet size $\sigma$ is small?
+An $O(n/\log_{\sigma} n)$-time algorithm to compute the \emph{longest} maximal palindrome is known~\cite{Charalampopoulos22}. \item Can we implement our data structure so that it outperforms the simple array representation of $\MPal$ in practice? \end{itemize}